huggla/secure_and_minimal/README.md

 ### EXPOSEFUNCTIONS
 Space-separated list of Secure and Minimal-functions that should be executable by VAR_LINUX_USER in the final image.

+### DESTDIR
+Base directory, in the final image, where the build process should install files.
+Defaults to /content-x in content images.

 # DOCUMENTATION IN PROGRESS!!!
 ...